davidsbatista/davidsbatista.net/_posts/2017-04-01-document_classification.md

 #### Doc2Vec

-Doc2Vec is an [extension made over Word2Vec](https://www.wikiwand.com/en/Word2vec#/Extensions), which tries do model a single document or paragraph as a unique single real-value dense vector.
+Doc2Vec is an [extension made over Word2Vec](https://www.wikiwand.com/en/Word2vec#/Extensions), which tries to model a single document or paragraph as a unique single real-value dense vector.
 You can read more about it in the [original paper](http://proceedings.mlr.press/v32/le14.pdf).
 I will use the gensim implementation to derive vectors based on a single document.

 At the end of this post, you have a link to the complete code, showing how to generate embeddings with word2vec and doc2vec.